 All clubs are required to file an Annual Summary Financial Report by August 1 each year.
 Any club with income and/or expenses of over $1500 must file an itemized report and include all bank statements.
 See "Annual Financial Reporting Requirements for Clubs with Over $1500 in Income and/or Expenses" for detail.

-All clubs and councils are required to file the 990 or 990-N between July 1st and November 15th each and every year.
+All clubs and councils are required to file the 990 or 990-N between July 1st and August 1 each and every year.
 Each group must file successfully every year.
 If the club/council is not successful in filing contact your Educator/4-H staff liaison.
-Here are the step by step filing instructions.
+Here are the Step by step 990-N filing instructions.